ClarityNLP/ClarityNLP/docs/algorithms/measurement_subject_resolution.rst

 ignored.
 The subject of the 2 cm measurement, "mass", is not part of the prepositional phrase associated with the word "with".

-Clarity is not always able to resolve these two usages of "with" in all instances.
+ClarityNLP is not always able to resolve these two usages of "with" in all instances.
 So whenever it encounters the preposition "with", it saves the object of that preposition as a candidate measurement subject and continues navigating the tree.